 A person's Fitness and Propriety shall be assessed on a regular basis, to ensure ongoing Fitness and Propriety of the person for his position.
-Such assessment is done in performance reviews, once a year, assessing the person's Fitness and taking into account any compliance infringement possibly leading to the person not being Proper.
+Such assessment is done in performance reviews, once a year, assessing the person's Fitness and taking into account situations that may affect its Propriety.